TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ## Ultranet sync & channel index

-Ok enought teasing, as I said before, the block structure was already correct (the channel index starting from one is pure choice for this article):
+Ok enought teasing, as I said before, since the data itself was correct and I was just receiving channels with an offset, it meant that the block structure was already correct since:

 ![Ultranet block structure](diagrams/ultranet-block-structure.drawio.png "Ultranet block structure")

+{{<warn>}}
+Channel 1 (read subframe 1) being the first in each frame is an editorial choice for this article, the position of the subframe in the frame is not relevant for Ultranet
+{{</warn>}}

 The subframe however is a bit different: